furnity/model-specs/CommunalSpaces.md

 <img width="786" height="516" alt="image" src="https://github.com/user-attachments/assets/34d574d1-0427-46b3-b0f3-21a9211ab9eb" />

 It is recommended to use planes for areas.
-Start by creating a collection called `Areas`, then creaet a plane and name it `Area.001`.
+Start by creating a collection called `Areas`, then create a plane and name it `Area.001`.
 Move it to the first room and assign it a custom property of type string on the object called `furnity.area`.
 Write the room name from the blueprint as the value.
 Repeat for every room by duplicating (`Alt + D`), move and scale it, and update the name for the new area.

 <img width="2020" height="1173" alt="image" src="https://github.com/user-attachments/assets/cad055ea-7806-4c8e-954e-d6b25241197d" />